Reflection high-energy electron diffraction: Sample surface

 The sample surface must be extremely clean for effective RHEED experiments.
 Contaminants on the sample surface interfere with the electron beam and degrade the quality of the RHEED pattern.
 RHEED users employ two main techniques to create clean sample surfaces.
 Small samples can be cleaved in the vacuum chamber prior to RHEED analysis.
 The newly exposed, cleaved surface is analyzed.
 Large samples, or those that are not able to be cleaved prior to RHEED analysis can be coated with a passive oxide layer prior to analysis.
 Subsequent heat treatment under the vacuum of the RHEED chamber removes the oxide layer and exposes the clean sample surface.

 Vacuum requirements

 Because gas molecules diffract electrons and affect the quality of the electron gun, RHEED experiments are performed under vacuum.
 The RHEED system must operate at a pressure low enough to prevent significant scattering of the electron beams by gas molecules in the chamber.
-At electron energies of 10keV, a chamber pressure of 10−5 mbar or lower is necessary to prevent significant scattering of electrons by the background gas.
+At electron energies of 10 keV, a chamber pressure of 10−5 mbar or lower is necessary to prevent significant scattering of electrons by the background gas.
 In practice, RHEED systems are operated under ultra high vacuums.
 The chamber pressure is minimized as much as possible in order to optimize the process.
 The vacuum conditions limit the types of materials and processes that can be monitored in situ with RHEED.